 First of all, thank you to every single person participating in Descriptathon 8! ...
 You are the Descriptathon.
 It happens because of you.

 Thank you to Michele Hartley, Media Accessibility Coordinator for Harpers Ferry Center, the design hub of the National Park Service, for getting this project started in 2014 and for steadfastly supporting it through all of these years and eight Descriptathons to date.
 And for moderating most of this Descriptathon; she is the voice of the Descriptathon.
 Several other staff members at Harpers Ferry Center also have supported this project significantly and helped it along the way, including Brendan Bray, Melissa Cronyn, Pat Lovett, Betsy Ehrlich, and many others.
-NPS Public & Congressional Affairs Fellow Emily Gotesman and UniD Research Assistant Beth Arnold also contributed greatly to the organization of this event (and even participated directly in the process).
-UniD Research Assistant Andreas Miguel also joined us.
+NPS Public & Congressional Affairs Fellow Emily Gotesman and UniD Research Assistants Beth Arnold, Sajja Koirala, and Andreas Miguel also contributed greatly to the organization of this event (and even participated directly in the process).

 Without web & mobile-app developer Joe Oppegaard of MontanaB.com, there also is no UniD project.
 Thank you, Joe!
 And our gratitude to MontanaB.com project manager Chris Matthias for keeping us on target.